-INFORMATION REQUIRED
+2.1 INFORMATION REQUIRED

-When bulk in relation to boundary indicators are used, an accurate site plan with accurate ground levels on critical parts of the boundaries is necessary.
+When bulk-to-boundary indicators are used an accurate site plan with accurate ground levels on critical parts of the boundaries is necessary.
 Levels to the same datum are also required at critical points on roof edges, ridges, parapets, etc.

-THE INDICATORS
+2.2 THE INDICATORS

 The designer is permitted a choice of four indicators.
 Each indicator is a segment of a different cone.
 The No.1 indicator is a wide segment of a fairly steep cone and the No.4 indicator a narrow segment of a rather shallow cone.
-The No. 2 and 3 indicators are intermediate segments between the No. 1 and the No. 4.
-These conical segments are presented as flat plans in this appendix but they represent three dimensional figures rising from 2m high at point A up to the arc A-E.
+The No.2 and 3 indicators are intermediate segments between the No.1 and the No.4.
+These conical segments are presented as flat plans in this appendix but they represent three dimensional figures rising from 2m high at point A up to the arc A-D.

-The perspective sketch in Figure 7.2 shows the shape of a typical indicator in three dimensions so that the concept can be more readily understood.
+The perspective sketch below attempts to show the shape of a typical indicator in three dimensions so that the concept can be more readily understood